About Timothy Adrian Jimenez

 My life experiences gave me a unique understanding of how much is possible in a free country.

 Timothy Adrian Jimenez was born May 30, 1977 in California.
 Tim's father had struggled with alcohol from a young age trying to escape the abusive home he had grown up in.
-When Tim's parents met they had joined the Church of Jesus Christ of Latter-day Saints and soon moved away from family and old lives to start a new life in Moscow, Idaho.
-Tim's parents worked hard to live up to the standards of The Church and in August 1980 they made the long journey to Salt Lake City to enter the LDS Temple with their 3 young children.
+Tim's parents joined the Church of Jesus Christ of Latter-day Saints shortly before marrying and soon moved away from family and old lives to start a new life in Moscow, Idaho.
+Tim's parents worked hard to live up to the standards of the Church and in August 1980 they made the long journey to Salt Lake City to enter the Salt Lake Temple with their three young children.
 “I still remember the happiness that existed during the early years of my childhood.”

 Tim, on the bike, with his father and 5 brothers at Married Student Housing on the U of I campus

 Life soon became very difficult.
 Tim’s parents, hoping to improve their life, enrolled at the University of Idaho.
 This made life even more of a struggle as the couple tried to support their family, now with six children, while getting an education.
 Old habits crept back in and Tim’s father’s drinking became a major detriment to the family.
 Tim knew this was not who his dad really was, his dad was a loving and kind man.